WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/红楼梦HongLouMeng_Dream_of_the_Red Chamber/README.md

 # Classical Chinese - 红楼梦HongLouMeng_(Dream_of_the_Red_Chamber)

-The lexomics tool can be used to confirm the controversial authorship of one of China's Four Great Classical Novels.
+The Lexos tool can be used to confirm the controversial authorship of one of China's Four Great Classical Novels.
 Written in the middle of the 18th century during the Qing Dynasty, "Dream of the Red Chamber" is considered a masterpiece of Chinese literature.
 The author, Cao Xueqin(曹雪芹), passed away before finishing the novel.
-It is commonly accepted that the first eighty chapters were written by him, while the remaining fourty chapters were written by Gao E(高鶚).
+It is commonly accepted that the first eighty chapters were written by him, while the remaining forty chapters were written by Gao E(高鶚).
 Meanwhile, some scholars claimed that Chapter 64 and 67, two chapters missing from the oldest edition, could also have been written by someone other than Cao Xueqin.
 (Tu and Hsiang, 2013)